mne-tools/mne-python/doc/install/pre_install.rst

 Getting help
 ^^^^^^^^^^^^

-Help with installation is available through the `MNE mailing list`_ and `MNE gitter channel`_.
+Help with installation is available through the `MNE Forum`_.
 See the :ref:`help` page for more information.

 **Next:** :doc:`mne_python`